shenmengkai/go-demo/README.md

 go test ./internal/...
 ```

-## Lack of features or issuses could be improve
+## Lack of features or issues could be improved
 1. Authenication or API_KEY
 2. Database
   Currently use redis for quick implementation, and lack of consistansy, chance to hit race condition, change to database to achieve atomic access